-Snap apps might not be everyone’s favourite Linux packaging format — sort out that theme, yo! — but there’s no denying that momentum is gathering behind the tech, particularly from commercial app vendors like Microsoft.
+Snap apps might not be everyone’s favourite Linux packaging format, but there’s no denying that momentum is fast gathering behind the tech, particularly from commercial app vendors like Microsoft.

 Snap apps, the Snapcraft website boasts, are “safe to run”:

 “Not only are snaps kept separate, their data is kept separate too.
 Snaps communicate with each other only in ways that you approve”